 Despite our best efforts, sometimes, words alone can’t convey a message.
 When using words to describe design aesthetic doesn’t cut it, it can help to put those words in context.
 With collaborative proofing and approval software such as Ashore, users can attach their comments to a specific location on a page, putting reviewers in a position to point to something directly and talk about it.
 Ashore also offers markup tools to further clarify feedback, ensuring that everyone understands exactly what the comment is referring to.

 With the right vocabulary and collaborative tools, anyone can learn to thoroughly describe a design aesthetic in useful, actionable ways.
 Are you ready to streamline the review process for your design projects?
-Sign up for your 14-day free trial of Ashore today!
+Sign up for free today!